 The trustee of a unit trust scheme can apply to register the scheme as a declared public unit trust scheme to gain concessionary treatment under the landholder provisions of the Duties Act 2000.

-Generally, the Commissioner will register a unit trust scheme as a public unit trust scheme where the scheme does not quite meet the criteria of a public unit trust scheme but is considered to be public in its nature and purpose.
+Generally, the Commissioner will register a unit trust scheme as a public unit trust scheme where the scheme does not quite meet the criteria of a public unit trust scheme (a listed trust or widely held trust) but is considered to be public in its nature and purpose.

 Determine your eligibility

 The Commissioner has ruled on general issues in relation to trust registrations and factors taken into account when determining whether a scheme should be registered as a declared public unit trust scheme.
 Before seeking registration you should review these rulings and the relevant factors, which include:

 - Whether the scheme was established for a particular investor or group of investors.